 Next question, how does the Account manager fit in.
 Specifically what is the role of an Account Manager?
 Their responsibilities?

 The Account Manager is your first and last port of call.
-We are developed and constantly trained to help our clients maximise their marketing budgets and improve upon what they are currently doing.
+We are developed and constantly trained to help our clients maximize their marketing budgets and improve upon what they are currently doing.

 Account Managers in the traditional sense were simply people that managed client accounts but in today’s landscape the young professionals who occupy this space are so much more.